Into Thin Air: Death on Everest: Plot

-Summit guides Rob Hall (Nat Parker) and Scott Fischer (Peter Horton) discuss with their clients their plans to reach the summit.
-Hall's group comprises Doug Hansen, a mailman from Seattle, Jon Krakauer, Yasuko Namba, and several others.
-Fischer's group includes New York socialite and experienced climber Sandy Pittman.
-At base camp, Hall talks about baby names with his wife, Jan, who is pregnant in New Zealand.
-The groups slowly make their way through Camps 2, 3, and 4, and begin their ascent to the summit.
-In Camp 2, Fischer is forced to climb the entire way back down with a sick client, Dale Cruz, for help.
-Fischer refuses help and returns tired and out of breath.
+Guides Rob Hall and Scott Fischer are leading two groups to Mount Everest's summit.
+The groups make their way through Camps 2, 3, and 4, and begin their ascent to the summit.
+In Camp 2, Fischer is forced to climb down with a sick client.
+Fischer refuses help and later returns tired.

-Both groups make steady pace to the bottom of the Hillary step, where they discover there are no fixed ropes.
-The Sherpa there states it's a two-person job and the other Sherpa never arrived, due to being tired and ill from dragging Pittman and all her heavy equipment up.
-Mountain Madness guides Anatoli Boukreev and Neil Beidelman set the fixed ropes.
-By then dozens of climbers have reached the step, and congestion has formed at the bottom.
-Krakauer continues to the summit with Boukreev.
-They are joined shortly afterward by Adventure Consultants guide Andy Harris.
-Krakauer begins his descent and finds the jam at the step has worsened.
+Both groups reach the bottom of the Hillary step, where there are no fixed ropes.
+The Sherpa there states that it is a two-person job and the other Sherpa never arrived, due to being tired and ill from dragging climber Sandy Pittman (from Fischer's group) and her equipment up.
+Climbers Anatoli Boukreev and Neil Beidelman set the fixed ropes.
+By then dozens of climbers have reached the step, and congestion forms at the bottom.
+Climber Jon Krakauer (from Hall's group) continues to the summit with Boukreev.
+They are joined afterward by guide Andy Harris.
+Krakauer begins to descend and finds that the jam at the step has worsened.
 He is forced to wait.

-Meanwhile, Hall tells Hansen they have to turn back.
-Hansen refuses, as he failed to reach the summit the previous year and won't be able to afford a third attempt.
-Hall and Hansen argue until Hall caves in.
-They continue, missing Hall's 2 p.m. turnaround time.
+While advancing with climber Doug Hansen, Hall misses his 2 p.m. turnaround time.
 When the step clears, Harris begins to descend.
-Krakauer begins to hallucinate from lack of oxygen, as Harris had increased his oxygen flow when Krakauer asked for it to be decreased earlier during the climb.
-Krakauer nearly falls over a precipice but manages to catch himself.
-He makes his way down to Harris and realizes something is wrong with Harris, as the latter thinks the full bottles at the oxygen drop are empty.
-Krakauer runs into Hansen and Hall and notes to Hansen that storm clouds are coming up through the valley and up the mountain.
-Shortly after 3 p.m., most of the members of Hall's and Fischer's groups reach the summit.
+Krakauer begins to hallucinate from lack of oxygen, as Harris increased his oxygen flow when Krakauer asked for it to be decreased earlier during the climb.
+After making his way down to Harris, Krakauer realizes that something is wrong with Harris, who thinks that the full bottles at the oxygen drop are empty.
+After 3 p.m., most of the members of both groups reach the summit.